2nd Light Armored Reconnaissance Battalion: Light Armored Reconnaissance Scouts

-Troop Density
+Troop density

 The LAV-25 carries three LAV crewmen and four personnel (typically three scouts and either a corpsman, engineer, sniper, or mechanic) per vehicle.
 The LAR battalion table of organization (T/O)provides for 216 scouts.
 Operations requiring large numbers of infantry favor employing mechanized infantry units due to their higher troop density.
 This limitation can be offset by planning for reinforcements of LAR by helicopter borne or mechanized infantry units.
 The LAV should not be viewed as an infantry fighting vehicle or as an armored personnel carrier.
 This vehicle is an armored reconnaissance vehicle that lacks sufficient armor protection and troop density to perform missions normally assigned to a mechanized infantry unit.

 History

 Activation

-The first Light Armored Vehicle unit to be activated was Second LAV Battalion at Camp Lejeune, NC, during May 1985 and it began receiving its first LAVs in June 1984.
+The first Light Armored Vehicle unit to be activated was Second LAV Battalion at Camp Lejeune, NC, during May 1985 and it began receiving its first LAVs in June 1985.

 The battalion underwent several name changes to include Light Armored Infantry in 1988 before settling in 1994 on Light Armored Reconnaissance (LAR) Battalion.
 This was done to better reflect the capabilities, mission, and purpose of the LAV equipped battalions.

 Call signs

 The battalion has been known by various call signs over the years.
 At inception, the battalion was known as "Wolfpack".
-In the late '80s the call sign was briefly changed to "Dragoon" but was reverted to "Wolfpack" before deploying in support of Operation Desert Shield.
+In the late 1980s the call sign was briefly changed to "Dragoon" but was reverted to "Wolfpack" before deploying in support of Operation Desert Shield.
 When the battalion deployed in 2002, the call sign was changed to "Barbarians" because 3rd LAR BN was also known by the call sign "Wolfpack".
 During combat operations in March 2003, enemy transmissions were intercepted by Radio Battalion that referred to the unit as "the destroyers".
 RCT-1 re-designated the battalion as "Destroyer" and is still the current call sign of the battalion.
 When the battalion deployed in September 2006, again the call sign had to be changed due to a conflict in call signs.
 An army unit already in theater was using "Destroyer".
 For the duration of the deployment, the battalion was known as "Mountaineer".
 The name was chosen because the battalion commander at the time, LtCol Renforth, was a fan of the West Virginia Mountaineers.

 Operation Just Cause

 Operation Just Cause in Panama during 1989 was the first time LAVs were involved in combat operations.
 As US troops invaded the country to arrest the dictator President Manuel Noriega to justice for drug trafficking.
 LAV Companies from 2D LAV BN started deploying to Panama in 1988 and conducted freedom of movement exercises throughout the country and demonstrated their amphibious capability by swimming the Panama Canal.
 During Operation Just Cause LAVs demonstrated their versatility to supporting Special Operations Forces, blocking major highways, and securing important objectives.
-The first casualty for the battalion also occurred 20 December 1989 when Cpl Garreth Isaak was killed in action.
+The first casualty for the battalion also occurred 20 December 1989 when Cpl Garreth Isaak was killed in action, by enemy gunfire.
 He was awarded the Silver Star (Posthumously).